timriffe/BSSD2019Module1/README.md

 4. `04_Thursday` -- `CoaleData.rds`
 5. `05_Friday` -- `B.rds`, `HFD.rds`

-The repository includes all Lecture pdfs, and the Rmarkdown files from which they were generated.
-The repository is missing some pieces needed to re-knit the Lecture pdfs.
-The Rmarkdown files are so that you can see how they were generated, in case you're curious.

-All class scripts (called ClassNotes.Rmd in each folder) should knit properly if the data is placed where noted above.
+The repository includes all Lecture pdfs and all class scripts (called `ClassNotes.Rmd` in each folder), and all these things should knit properly if the data is placed where noted above.